SYGong/sygong.github.io/_posts/2019-01-16-indoor-location-sensing-using-geo-magnetism.md

 - Magnitude

 ### Effect of moving objects
-- RMSE vs distance to object (e.g. elevator, laptop)
+- RMSE vs. distance to object (e.g. elevator, laptop)

 {::comment}
 Not sure details of RMSE